tklab-tud/ID2T/README.md

 # Trace-Share: ID2T

 Fork of the official **[ID2T repository](https://github.com/tklab-tud/ID2T)** extended by functions to modify and combine existing packet traces.

 [![Build Status](https://travis-ci.org/Trace-Share/ID2T.svg?branch=master)](https://travis-ci.org/Trace-Share/ID2T)

+## Requirements

+We are trying to avoid adding any additional requirements to maintain backward compatibility with the official repository.
+All information about ID2T dependencies and required libraries are available at official project Readme (see section [Getting Started](https://github.com/tklab-tud/ID2T#getting-started)).

+## Installation

+Installation steps are similar to the official repository (see section [Compilation and Installation](https://github.com/tklab-tud/ID2T#compilation-and-installation)).
+The following list presents a basic installation and build commands only, for a more detailed guide see the official repository.

+* `$ ./build.sh` – install dependencies, initialize submodules, build the C++ modules and create the ID2T executables
+* `$ ./build.sh --non-interactive` – build without dependencies installation
+* `$ ./id2t -h` – see ID2T usage and check if everything is correctly installed

+## Usage

+ID2T is an awesome tool with lots of interesting functionality for the creation of network traffic datasets.
+You can use it for injection of **simulated attack** into the existing network traffic data or get **detailed statistic** about existing data.
+Check out the [Usage examples](https://github.com/tklab-tud/ID2T#usage-examples) section of the official repository to get more information about ID2T capabilities.

+The following sections present extended ID2T functionality with a focus on **modification and insertion of existing packet traces**.

+### Injection Configuration

+### Basic Commands

 ## Contribution